-For all AF members in titles with a significant administrative responsibility, the basic voting group should include all unit members in the same AF title series.
-This is likely to be a small number of people, so additional members can be added.
-Other AF members of the unit in different administrative titles can be included.
-If desired, members of the unit in other, non-administrative titles can be included due to their familiarity with the candidate's program.
-The goal of this approach is to include as voting group members academics with the same disciplinary and functional (i.e., administrative) background as that of the candidate.
+For all AF members in titles with a significant research responsibility, the basic voting group should include unit members in the same AF title series and Professorial series members.
+If desired, other AF members of the unit in different research titles can be included.
+The goal of this approach is to include as voting group members academics with the same disciplinary and functional (e.g., research) background as that of the candidate.